lexin-chen/cpp_projects/README.md

   - [Car Rental](#car-rental)

 ## Getting Started
-- Make sure you have a C++ compiler installed, (e.g. MinGW for Window).
+- Make sure you have a C++ compiler installed, (e.g. [MinGW for Windows](https://www.msys2.org/) or [Clang for MacOS](https://code.visualstudio.com/docs/cpp/config-clang-mac)).
 If you are on VSCode, check out the [instructions](https://code.visualstudio.com/docs/languages/cpp).
 - Check if you installed correctly with `g++ --version` in your terminal.
 - Clone this repository to your local machine.
 ```